 The great thing about the method in the tutorial is that it will work for all devices and browsers.

-The Gravity Forms signature box will work in Chrome, Firefox, and Safari, without requiring any special browser plugins.
+The RocketGenius Gravity Forms signature box will work in Google Chrome, Firefox, and Safari, without requiring any special browser plugins.

-It will also work on desktops, tablets, or mobile phones, including Android and iOS.
-For touchscreen devices and touch pads, end users will have the option to sign using their fingers or a stylus.
+It will also work on desktops, tablets, or mobile phones, including Android, iOS, and webOS.
+For touchscreen devices and touch pads, end users will have the option to use the signature box with their fingers or a stylus.

 Start Creating Signed PDF Documents Today

-The Gravity Forms Signature add-on helps you collect signatures from your form.
-But it doesn’t let you use that signature to create a signed PDF document, which is a much better approach when you’re dealing with contracts, applications, or other documents where a binding signature is required.
+The Gravity Forms Signature add-on helps you collect e-signatures from your form plugin.
+But it doesn’t let you use that e-signature to create a signed PDF document, which is a much better approach when you’re dealing with contracts, applications, or other documents where a binding electronic signature is required.

-Here’s an example of the kind of signed PDF you’ll be able to create:
+Here’s an example of the kind of signed PDF you’ll be able to create with the Gravity Forms plugin:

 To add the Gravity Forms signature field to a signed PDF document, you need the Fillable PDFs plugin from ForGravity.